 The AGM decided on the following annual remuneration: EUR 144,000 for the Chairman of the Board and EUR 48,000 for the members of the Board.
-Each member of the Board of Directors decides on an annual basis whether their annual remuneration shall be paid entirely in cash or 40 per cent in shares and 60 per cent in cash.
+Each member of the Board of Directors can choose to receive 40 per cent of their annual remuneration in DNA shares.
 The AGM also decided on the following payments per meeting: for each member of the Board and Committee Chairmen, EUR 1,050 per person and for each committee member, EUR 525 per person.